scuzzydude/asimov/asimov.md

 Some will follow logical deductive paths.
 Essentially, they reverse engineer the algorithms the game designers used.

-Others might just use monkey-with darts and make a map of what works, either mentally or by recording results.
+Others might just use a monkey-with darts and make a map of what works, either mentally or by recording results.

 Both approaches are good strategies to find a solution, and both are demonstrations of integrative ability.
 The map strategy requires many more iterations.
 In digital engineering that is natural leverage -- something computers can do very quickly.
 It's easy to design experiments to iterate through a set of possibilities, that's the leverage of Moore's Law.